 - To Make the Vegan Singapore Noodles: Prepare the noodles according to the package directions so they are al dente (they will finish cooking in the pan).

 - Heat the oil in a wok or in your largest skillet over high heat.
-Add in the carrots, onions, red pepper, and peas.
+Add the peas, carrots, red pepper, and onion.
 Adjust heat as needed and stir often until the veggies have softened but are not completely cooked yet.
 About 5 minutes.

-- Add in the curry powder, turmeric, garlic, and ginger, and toss to combine and cook for about 1 – 2 minutes more.
+- Add the garlic, ginger, curry powder, and turmeric, and toss to combine and cook for about 1 – 2 minutes more.